thebirmanator/CooldownAPI/README.md

 `duration` is how long the cooldown should last in seconds

-<h3> Methods </h3>

-`getPlayerUUID();`
-<br>gets the player's UUID
+<h3>Methods</h3>

+Get the UUID of the player associated with the cooldown<br>
+`#getPlayerUUID();`

+Get the cooldown code<br>
 `getCode();`

-<br>gets the code for this cooldown
+Get the end time of the cooldown (Unix Timestamp)<br>
 `getEndTime();`

-<br>gets the time the cooldown is supposed to end, in unix time
+Set the duration (time in seconds).
+Keep in mind that it uses the time the cooldown was constructed to recalculate this<br>
 `setDuration(int duration);`

-<br>sets the duration time in seconds.
-Keep in mind that it uses the time the
-cooldown was constructed to recalculate this
+Get the time left on a cooldown (Unix Timestamp)<br>
 `getTimeRemaining();`

-<br>gets the time left, in Unix time, for this cooldown to expire
+Get the formatted time remaining on a cooldown "00hr00m00s"<br>
 `getFormattedTimeLeft();`

-<br>gets the time remaining in the format "00hr00m00s"
+Remove the cooldown from the config<br>
 `remove();`

-<br>removes the cooldown from the config, and will no longer be found in
+Get a Set of all available Cooldowns<br>
 `getCooldowns()`

+Check if a cooldown has expired.
+Returns true if the cooldown is expired, otherwise returns false.<br>
 `isExpired();`
-<br>returns true if the cooldown is expired, otherwise returns false
+<br><i>This alone is sometimes not enough, you can use `cooldown == null || cooldown.isExpired()` to be sure.</i>
 <br>

+<h3>Examples</h3>

-gets all cooldowns for a specific player
+Gets all cooldowns associated with a specific player
 ```java
 Cooldown.getCooldowns(Player player);
 ```

-gets a specific Cooldown for a player and code.
+Get a specific Cooldown for a player, code being the id of the cooldown.
 Returns null if the cooldown hasn't been set
 ```java
 Cooldown.getCooldown(Player player, String code);
 ```